 The Bible is filled with stories where individuals are persecuted or killed for being different.
 Joseph wearing his multi-colored coat, Jacob’s son, having dreams which later turn out to be prophetic announcements, is sold by his own brothers because of envy and hate – charging Josef for wearing something different and for being different.
 Other prophets, who by definition are solitary individuals who see more and do more than others, have been persecuted because they were independent, because they didn’t lie or exchange pleasantries with humanity.
 Christ Jesus, the ultimate symbol of innocence and purity, was persecuted, convicted, and killed in a show trial, in which „reasonable“, terribly twisted arguments were voiced, convincing people at that moment of the rightness of the execution.

 We think we would not have let those brave individuals down, we would and will not let down our brothers and sisters in their difference.
-But honestly, it takes tremendous humility, unselfed love and daily alertness to develop courage and mental resilience.
+But honestly, it takes tremendous humility, unselfish love and daily alertness to develop courage and mental resilience.
 And to look around and see how we are doing as bystanders today.
 So now I feel it is time to talk about the real enemy, which is not an individual, doing something which others don’t like, the enemy is also not a misguided hateful human with a striking lack of autonomy and empathy.
 The real enemy is evil.

 Studying and praying with the Bible and with observations I find that it is the aim of evil to become reasonable, and real, and one way of doing this is to charge the victim with the crime.
-I feel I am now at the point of insight where I hoped to be.
+I feel I am now at the point of insight where I hoped to be already years ago.
 It is my thesis that one reason why we all don’t realize fast enough what is going, is our unwillingness to pinpoint evil as the crime itself.
 Evil is not a person, place, or thing.
 It is a terrible lie of a life next to God, good.
 It is an assumption, a suggestion.
 The Bible knows this, Goethe’s Faust knows this, authors like Tolstoi and Kafka have written about this.
 And Mary Baker Eddy has systematically and courageously presented this insight into the nature of evil for the 21st century, paving the way for a deeper understanding of God as supreme Love.

 She didn’t mince words when she wrote: „As of old, evil still charges the spiritual idea with error’s own nature and methods.
 This malicious animal instinct […] incites mortals to kill morally and physically even their fellow-mortals, and worse still, to charge the innocent with the crime.“